EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Python Testing with pytest.md

 - ***Unit test**: A test that checks a small bit of code, like a function or a class, in isolation of the rest of the system.*

-- *Functional test: A test that checks a single bit of functionality of a system.
+- ***Functional test**: A test that checks a single bit of functionality of a system.
 A test that checks how well we add or delete or update a task item in Tasks is a functional test.*

 - *Subcutaneous test: A test that doesn’t run against the final end-user interface, but against an interface just below the surface.
 Since most of the tests in this book test against the API layer—not the CLI—they qualify as subcutaneous tests.*